Agents 101

 We appreciate your active participation in our introductory course on Agents!
 The knowledge you've acquired here forms a robust basis for your future Agents development endeavors.

-Now, it's time to put your newfound skills to work.
-We invite you to delve deeper into the world of Agents by exploring our dedicated Agents documentation and GitHub (opens in a new tab) repository.
+We invite you to delve deeper into the world of Agents by exploring our dedicated Agents documentation, GitHub (opens in a new tab) and uAgents Examples (opens in a new tab) repositories.
 Also, do not forget to checkout our full list of Agents guides diving into the development of Agents and concepts explained in this introductory course, but in a more detailed manner.

+Join our Discord (opens in a new tab) and team up with other developers in order to participate in hackathons, collectively build projects, or simply have fun!
 There, you can not only star the project but also access valuable resources that will enhance your agent development journey.
 We look forward to seeing your contributions and witnessing your continued growth in the realm of AI and agent-based systems.